Brand Names: Sovaldi

-If you've ever had hepatitis B, this virus may become active or get worse in the months after you stop using sofosbuvir.
-You may need frequent liver function tests while using this medicine and for several months after your last dose.
+If you've ever had hepatitis B, this virus may become active or get worse while you are using sofosbuvir or in the months after you stop.
+You may need liver function tests for several months after your last dose.

 Use all medications as directed and read all medication guides you receive.
 Do not change your dose or dosing schedule without your doctor's advice.
 Every person with chronic hepatitis C should remain under the care of a doctor.

 Store this medicine in the original container at room temperature away from moisture and heat.
 Do not open the packet of oral pellets until you are ready to use the medicine.

 What happens if I miss a dose (Sovaldi)?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose (Sovaldi)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.